> Talk to your child’s doctor about the HPV vaccine

 The CDC recommends two doses of the HPV vaccine for all boys and girls at ages 11-12.
 The vaccine can be given as early as age 9.
 The second dose of the vaccine should be given six to 12 months after the first dose.

 Older teens and young adults can benefit from the vaccine, too.
-Women can get the vaccine until age 26, and men through age 21.
-Some men, such as those with a weakened immune system, can catch up on the vaccine through age 26 if they weren’t vaccinated earlier.
+Men and women can get the vaccine until age 26.
 Individuals age 15-26 require three doses with the second dose given one to two months after the first and the third dose given six months after the first dose.
+There is less benefit of vaccination after age 26.
+However, individuals up to age 45 should discuss the option with their doctor if vaccination is of interest.

 If your child hasn’t gotten the vaccine yet, talk to their doctor about getting it as soon as possible.
 If you don’t have a doctor for your child, find one near you.

 The Brooke E. Crawmer-Joseph Foundation will continue to hold benefits to further support the message.
-A Brooke’s Brainiac Trivia Challenge will be held February 22 in Peoria.
 The annual Birdies for Brooke Golf Outing is held each September in Peoria.

 “If we can use Brooke to help other people, then it’s a beautiful legacy for her and her sons,” Carol said.
 “Educating parents about the need to vaccinate their children – boys and girls – against HPV-related diseases is like Brooke acting as a mother, helping other mothers do something for their kids.”